kunupat/kunupat.github.io/_posts/2019-03-24-AWS-Solutions-Architect-Associate-Certification-My-Notes.md

 - S3 Bucket Format: `https://s3-<aws_region>.amazonaws.com/<bucket-name>`

 ### S3 Usage Patterns (When to use S3)
-1. Store and distribute static web content and media
+1. Store and distribute static web content and media (directly deliver static content from S3 or act as content store for AWS CloudFront CDN)
 2. Host entire static web sites
 3. Data store for computation and large scale analytics
-4. Use as a highly durable, scalable, and secure solution for backup and archiving of critical data
+4. Use as a highly durable, scalable, and secure solution for backup and archiving of critical data (using Glacier and Cross-region replication)

 ### When NOT to use S3:
 1. As a file system